2023 Auckland shooting

 On the morning of 20 July 2023, a mass shooting occurred at a building construction site in the central business district of Auckland.
 The shooter, 24-year-old Matu Tangi Matua Reid, killed two colleagues with a shotgun, wounded seven other people, including a police officer, and then killed himself.

-A separate, unrelated, fatal shooting also took place in the Auckland CBD, on the same street, two weeks later on 3 August 2023.

 Incident

 Matu Tangi Matua Reid entered the One Queen Street building in the Auckland CBD with a pump-action shotgun on 20 July 2023.
 The 21-storey building near the Commercial Bay Shopping Centre originally opened in 1973 and was undergoing renovations as part of the Commercial Bay redevelopment project, with the building planned to house offices and a hotel.
 Reid had been employed at the construction site, and the shooting is believed to have been related to his employment there.

 Reid moved through the building and opened fire at about 7:20 am NZST, shooting and killing two construction workers who were his colleagues.
 Multiple other people were injured.
 One of the employees managed to rush people out of the building and call the police.
 Police arrived at 7:34 am, with the Armed Offenders Squad arriving four minutes later.
 Officers entered the building while Reid was shooting and eventually found him in the upper levels of the building, where he had barricaded himself in an elevator shaft.
 Reid fired at the police, hitting an officer, before the police fired back.
 Reid was later found dead from a self-inflicted gunshot.
-It was the first mass shooting in the country since the 2019 Christchurch mosque shootings.
+It was the deadliest mass shooting in the country since the 2019 Christchurch mosque shootings.